Tom Holland wants 'Spider-Man' films to be “more diverse” in the future

-Tom Holland has spoken about the future of Spider-Man on the big screen, saying he wants the films to be “more diverse” going forward.
+Tom Holland has spoken about the future of Spider-Man on the big screen, saying that he wants the films to be “more diverse” going forward.

-READ MORE: ‘Spider-Man: No Way Home’ review: Marvel’s mad mash-up in the multiverse

 Holland has played Spider-Man in the Marvel Cinematic Universe since 2016.
 His third solo film Spider-Man: No Way Home was released last week to positive reviews.